 Cradles of Chemistry

-These universities, buildings, laboratories, and collections have been recognized for their special role in nurturing chemistry and preserving its legacy for future generations.
+These universities, buildings, laboratories, and collections have been recognized for their special role in nurturing chemistry, advancing the discipline, and preserving its legacy for future generations.

 The William H. Chandler Chemistry Laboratory at Lehigh University was conceived and planned by William Henry Chandler (1841-1906), professor, chairman, librarian, and acting president of Lehigh University.
 Designed by Philadelphia architect Addison Hutton and erected in 1884 and 1885 at a cost of $200,000, the structure contained such novel features as steam-heated reaction baths, heated chimneys as exhaust hoods, a teaching museum, modular benches, transom-regulated ventilation, vertical service chases, and below-ground storage for fuel, ashes, and chemicals.
 The building set the standard for laboratory construction for the next half century.
 Learn more.